gatsbyjs/gatsby/docs/blog/2018-07-16-swag-store/index.md

 We have a lot of ideas for the Gatsby store — from [new swag ideas](https://github.com/gatsbyjs/store.gatsbyjs.org/issues?q=is%3Aissue+is%3Aopen+label%3A%22Swag+Ideas%22+sort%3Aupdated-desc) to adding more rewards for contributors who go above and beyond — but we’d love to hear more from you!
 Please [tweet at us][twitter] or open issues on [the store repo][swag-source] with ideas.

 For now, that’s it!
-We’ll leave you with my our favorite genre of tweet: “dogs wearing Gatsby swag”.
+We’ll leave you with our favorite genre of tweet: “dogs wearing Gatsby swag”.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Thanks <a href="https://twitter.com/gatsbyjs?ref_src=twsrc%5Etfw">@gatsbyjs</a> for the t-shirt!
 If there are any developers out there that haven’t tried out Gatsby yet here is my dog Birch silently judging you. 😉 Trust me, it’s awesome. <a href="https://t.co/THDSmhKdBb">pic.twitter.com/THDSmhKdBb</a></p>&mdash; Ryan Wiemer (@ryanwiemer) <a href="https://twitter.com/ryanwiemer/status/1022267081998266368?ref_src=twsrc%5Etfw">July 25, 2018</a></blockquote>